 The Lyme History Museum, operated by the Lyme Historians, Inc. is located in the Churchill-Melvin House at 15 Main Street across from the Lyme Common and between the Lyme Country Store and the cemetery.
 See map below

 East side of the Churchill-Melvin House

-Hours: Wednesdays 10 am to 1 pm and Saturdays 10 am to noon, or by appointment.
+Hours: Wednesdays (Oct-May) 10 am to 1 pm, Wednesdays (Jun-Sep) 4 pm to 6 pm, and Saturdays (year-round) 10 am to 1 pm.
+We can always open other times by appointment.
 We are closed January and February.
 If you have a question or need information please email or call us.